Continuing Education Seminars

 Click here for a copy of our CE Sponsor license issued by the State of Illinois.

-Court Reporting Services is planning webinar sessions for continuing education in 2021.
-You may attend the webinar live on Saturday, March 13, 2021, if it works with your schedule, or we will record most webinars which can be viewed later.
-You must attend all four session live in order to receive the paid leave day in exchange for your attendance.
+Court Reporting Services is planning webinar sessions for continuing education in 2022.
+You may attend the webinar live on Saturday, April 23rd, 2022, if it works with your schedule, or we will record most webinars which can be viewed later.
+You must attend all four sessions live in order to receive the paid leave day in exchange for your attendance.

 Tips for attending a webinar: